 - Practice breathing techniques – pregnancy yoga can help prepare the mother for similar breathing techniques required during labour to ease the contractions.
 Pregnancy yoga will focus on deep, slow and conscious breathing with a focus on being totally aware of your mind and body.

-Generally prenatal yoga, hatha yoga and restorative yoga are the best options for pregnant women, although a gentle vinyasa flow yoga could also be suitable, or a gentle ashtanga, particularly for anyone who already practices yoga.
+Generally prenatal yoga, hatha yoga and restorative yoga are the best options for pregnant women.
+Although a gentle vinyasa flow yoga could also be suitable, or a gentle ashtanga, particularly for anyone who already practices yoga.

-Pregnancy yoga London
+Pregnancy Yoga Classes in London

 In London, you won’t be short of choice for dedicated classes for you whilst pregnant, and for you and your baby following.